Tax Enquiry Info

 Swiss Bank Tax Amnesty

 The UK has done a deal with the Swiss government that tears up the rulebook on the fabled Swiss banking secrecy.
-From 2013 UK taxman will collect tax from Swiss bank accounts held by UK residents: and, just as crucially, get complete access to all Swiss bank details of selected UK citizens.
+Since 2013 the UK taxman has been collecting tax from Swiss bank accounts declared to it as being held by UK residents: and, just as crucially, is now getting complete access to all Swiss bank details of selected UK citizens who have not so far declared their accounts.
 But the UK is also allowing UK residents with Swiss bank accounts and undeclared tax to take part in a generous Tax Amnesty.

-HMRC's chief tax inspector has brokered a deal that rings closing time on Switzerland as a haven for tax dodgers.
-From 2013 anyone in Britain with a Swiss bank account will face:
+The deal, knoiwn as the Swiss Tax Agreement, rings closing time on Switzerland as a haven for tax dodgers.
+Since 2013 anyone in Britain with a Swiss bank account has faced:

 - Having to allow the bank to reveal the details of the account to HMRC, and then (if HMRC decide not to prosecute) having to fully disclose all tax irregularities for up to 20 years, and then pay penalties (up to 200% of the tax), and interest; or

-- The taxman will give the Swiss 500 names of British residents each year, and the Swiss will provide full details of any accounts, including income and balance transfers, to HMRC.
+- From April 2014 the UK taxman will receive full details of any accounts, including income and balance transfers of 1,000 non-disclosed accounts each year, of British residents with non-disclosed accounts.
 No consent of the account holder is required.

-- Information provided by Switzerland is likely to lead to a significant number of criminal prosecutions.
+- That information, provided by Switzerland, is likely to lead to a significant number of criminal prosecutions.

 What does it mean for me?

 If you have a Swiss bank account you need to urgently consider your options now.
-If you do nothing: in 2013 34% of the balance will disappear.
-Thereafter 49% of all income will be deducted.
-You could still be investigated.
+If you have not already disclosed this to HMRc (e.g. by authorising your bank to do so) you are likely to be investigated.
 You could be prosecuted, go to jail and have your assets confiscated.
-Instead of suffering a 34% levy you could allow the Swiss bank to reveal your details to HMRC.
-Again this would risk prosecution.
 If HMRC decides to carry out a civil investigation of fraud you could face paying tax going back 20 years, plus interest for the whole period, plus penalties of up to 200% of the tax.

 Is there a better way to regularise my tax affairs?